kounkou/kounkou.github.io/_posts/2024-11-06-hedgehog-unlocking-creativity.md

 ## Why Choose a Trie?

-Up front, I have to say that practicing on [Hedgehog](https://github.com/kounkou/Hedgehog) seems to have unlock this level of creativity.
+Up front, I have to say that practicing on [Hedgehog](https://github.com/kounkou/Hedgehog) seems to have unlocked this level of creativity.
 Hedgehog is focused on learning the basic Data structures and algorithms commonly used when solving complex problems.
 And I suspect practicing on Hedgehog gave some deeper understanding about the nature of some Datastructures and algorithm in a way I might not have been aware of...
 Here is also how my (dynamic) Hedgehog stats look like, I had practiced Tries earlier though